 Your journey is unique.
 If you rely on others to make decisions for you, those decisions most likely won't take your own unique history, perspective, and values into account.

 We work with a lot of clients who experience anxiety during pregnancy.
 One big reason for that stress is that there are so many unknowns when walking into pregnancy, birth, and being in charge of a newborn baby - especially when doing those things for the first time.
 When parents don't feel comfortable making their own decisions, the default decision that will be made for them is at the whim of other people in their lives (care providers, family members, books written by experts, members of Facebook moms' groups, etc.).
 But because each family and each birth and each baby is unique, those decisions may not be well-suited to their values and priorities.

 It's impossible to make all your decisions ahead of time when it comes to birth.

 There are as many scenarios for the way birth can unfold as there are actual births (see point 2 about uniqueness).
-So even if you're taking a comprehensive childbirth class and reading ALL THE BOOKS, it's just not possible to prepare for every single scenario beforehand.
+So even if you're taking a comprehensive childbirth class and reading ALL THE BOOKS and creating a birth plan, it's just not possible to prepare for every single scenario beforehand.
 Since we can never completely control the birth process (even with highly medicalized care available to us), it's basically 100% guaranteed that some decision or another (or likely many decisions) will need to be made in labor.